uzairarif5/uzairarif5/README.md

 Hey there! 👋

-I make programming projects as a hobby and you can view some of them here:
+I make programming projects as a hobby.
+You can view some of them here:

 ## Overview of my repos
 ### My Projects